All posts by admin

 Herbs for Digestion and Relaxation

-Ayurveda San Francisco practitioners generally consider Haritaki to rank highly among herbs known for their vata dosha balancing properties.
+Haritaki ranks highly among herbs known for their vata dosha balancing properties.
 A natural purgative and laxative, this herb helps eliminate accumulated toxins and undigested food lingering in the gastrointestinal tract while nourishing and strengthening tissues and supporting proper colon, liver, lung and spleen function.
 Traditionally taken as a remedy for all vata disturbances, Haritaki can aide in many digestive issues, including indigestion, emaciation, constipation and flatulence.

 Remember, the way in which you care for your body and spirit in autumn can dramatically affect how you “winterize” your body and prepare it to maintain good health in the following, colder season.